The Ultimate Guide to Getting Your First Tattoo

 Visibility: Do you want the option to hide your tattoo?
 A tattoo on your wrist or forearm will get much more attention than one placed on your back or thigh.
 Some people are looking to make a statement, but others might want to be more discreet with their first tattoo.
 Think about what areas of skin will be exposed as your wardrobe changes with the seasons.

 Pain: Everyone has different pain levels, but generally, areas where skin is closer to the bone will be more painful places to get tattooed.
 Those are places like the wrists, ankles, ribs, back of the neck, and over the spine.
 Tattoos on parts of your body with more fat like your biceps, forearms, and outer thighs tend to hurt less.
-And other thing to remember: the pain is temporary.
+And another thing to remember: the pain is temporary.
 If you have some pain tolerance, don’t rule out a tattoo on your ankle if that’s what you really want.

 How to Prepare For Your First Tattoo